Bahrain Becomes Latest Arab Nation to Recognize Israel

 Since Iran’s 1979 Islamic Revolution, Bahrain’s rulers have blamed Iran for arming militants on the island.
 Iran denies the accusations, though weapons experts suggest explosives found there bear similarities to others linked to Iran.
 Israel and Iran view each other as top regional enemies.

 In recent years, Bahrain has cracked down on all dissent, imprisoned activists and hampered independent reporting on the island.
-While the Obama administration halted the sale of F-16 fighter jets to Bahrain over human rights concerns, the Trump administration dropped that after coming into office.
+While the Obama administration halted the sale of F-16 fighter jets to Bahrain over human rights concerns, the Trump administration dropped that.

-Bahrain’s royal family and officials have come out in support of the Israel-UAE agreement.
-However, civil society groups and others have condemned the move and warned the monarchy not to follow in UAE’s footsteps — despite Bahrain’s yearslong flirtation with Israel and Jewish leaders.
-Unlike the Emirates, Jews had a historical presence on the island and some still live there.

-In 2017, two prominent U.S. rabbis said Bahrain’s king told them he hoped the Arab boycott of Israel would end.
-An interfaith group from Bahrain that year also visited Israel, though the state-run Bahrain News Agency later said that it didn’t “represent any official entity” after an uproar erupted on social media.

 Bahrain has increasingly relied on support from other nations as it struggles with its debts, particularly neighboring Saudi Arabia.
 In that way, Bahrain has followed in lockstep with Riyadh, meaning any normalization with Israel likely got the kingdom’s approval, though, Saudi Arabia has for its part remained silent since the Emirati announcement.